Con-TI/Coding-Portfolio/README.md

 - **Andrej Karpathy Folder**
   - A folder containing the notebooks I created as I followed along Andrej Karpathy's neural network from scratch videos.

+- **Algothon Folder**
+  - A folder containing the final versions of the files used for Imperial's 2024 Algothon.